The Trust Score: Explained For Landlords And Renters

 What is a Trust Score?

 The Trust Score is an intelligent rating system designed to establish a renter’s reliability and credibility when applying for places on the liv.rent platform.
 For renters, it’s an essential part of the Renter Resume to help rental applications stand out among other renters.
 For landlords, it is a crucial tool used to screen tenants efficiently.
 Using Equifax® credit reports and a powerful AI algorithm that corroborates submitted tenant information, the Trust Score gives landlords a more secure and accurate measure of a prospective tenant’s suitability, thus simplifying their selection process.
+The Trust Score effectively goes beyond a normal credit score for landlords, giving an overall picture of the tenant’s rental history.

 How does the Trust Score work?